aliuwho/CPSC-210-2019W2-Project/README.md

     You can reload the state of my application by entering a username with no existing data. (anything except "amy" or whatever username you have been using up till now)

+Note: all images used are open source from the internet!